 Even if you didn’t begin on 1 January, there are still many good reasons to quit smoking traditional cigarettes and move over to e-cigarettes.
 But that in itself can feel like a big decision.

-However, new research has found that quitting smoking is made easier by using e-cigarettes.
+However, new research has found that quitting smoking is made easier by using e-liquid cigarettes.
 In fact, vaping has been found to be twice as effective at helping people quit compared to other nicotine replacement therapies.

 Cancer Research UK supported a trial by Queen Mary University of London, which found that number of people who remained smoke free after a year was almost double among the group who were given e-cigarettes compared to those using other nicotine replacement therapies.